 The “5 Keys to Food Safety” are 5 simple and effective keys for people to follow when handling food to prevent foodborne botulism:

 Please refer to the Centre for Food Safety website via the link below for more practical tips:

-As honey might contain the bacteria that cause infant botulism hence infant should not be fed honey.
+As honey might contain the bacteria that cause infant botulism, infants before the age of 1 year should not be fed honey.